Tied Links: An invariant for tied links

-\begin{notation} In the sequel, if there is no risk of confusion, we indicate by $TL$ both the oriented tied link and its diagram. \end{notation}
+{\bf Notation.} In the sequel, if there is no risk of confusion, we indicate by $TL$ both the oriented tied link and its diagram.

-The following theorem is a counterpart of the theorem stated on page 112 in \cite{Lic} for classical links.
+The following theorem is a counterpart of the theorem stated in \cite[page 112]{Lic} for classical links.

-\begin{theorem} There exists a function $\mathcal{F}:\T \rightarrow A$, invariant of oriented tied links, uniquely defined by the following three conditions on tied-links diagrams: \begin{itemize} \item[I] The value of $\mathcal{F}$ is equal to 1 on the unknotted circle (no matter if tied with itself).
+\begin{theorem} There exists a function $\mathcal{F}:\T \rightarrow A$, invariant of oriented tied links, uniquely defined by the following three conditions on tied--links diagrams: \begin{itemize} \item[I] The value of $\mathcal{F}$ is equal to 1 on the unknotted circle (no matter if tied with itself)

 \item[II] Let $TL$ be a tied link.
 By $TL^o$ we denote the tied link consisting of $TL$ and the unknotted circle (no matter if tied with itself), unlinked to $TL$.
 Then